What is a CIWM (WAMITAB) Certificate and why do I need one?

 - Being observed by the Assessor in the workplace

-- Undertaking of professional discussions with your Assessor
+- The undertaking of professional discussions with your Assessor

-How long will it take to complete my WAMITAB?
+How long will it take to complete my CIWM (WAMITAB)?

 The time it takes to complete depends on the time and effort you put into building your portfolio of evidence in between Assessor visits.